DiegoUrrego4/go-authentication-app/README.md

  # Authentication App

 Welcome to this project!
-This version follows a structure inspired by one of the largest companies in Latin America
-(at least within my team), and I want to thank you for your interest.
+I want to thank you for your interest.
 Now, let’s move on to the development instructions.

 ## Running in Development